Logo Transparency - PNG

 Here's a breakdown of Japan's seasons and important travel considerations.
 Keep these in mind when planning your visit to Japan, as they can greatly impact your travel experience.

-Currency Japanese yen
+Currency Japanese Yen (JPY)

-Language There is no official language, but the main language is Japanese
+Language The official language is Japanese

 What makes it special: What's not to adore about the Land of the Rising Sun?
 Japan is an enthralling destination that offers a captivating tapestry of contrasts.
 Springtime in Japan, when the cherry blossoms bloom, is nothing short of magical.
 And if you're a food enthusiast, you'll find even more reasons to fall in love with Japan.